-Research translation is the process of moving research ideas from the lab to the clinic, ensuring new medical discoveries are part of the clinical practice of GPs, specialists and hospitals.
+Research translation is the process of moving research ideas from labs to clinics.
+It ensures that new medical discoveries become part of the clinical practice of GPs, other specialists and hospitals.

 - improves patient outcomes

-- creates new approaches to treatment, prevention, diagnosis and the management of disease
+- creates new approaches to disease prevention, diagnosis, treatment and management

 - increases collaboration across the health care workforce and systems